EBI-predocs/research-software/README.md

 * [*Installed packages on ebi*](https://github.com/EBI-predocs/research-software/blob/ebi/var/lib/portage/world)
 * [*Installed packages on yoda*](https://github.com/EBI-predocs/research-software/blob/yoda/var/lib/portage/world)

+If you have problems (or you would like something installed) [open it as an issue](issues/new) and we'll see what we can do.

 ### Using a pre-configured environment (preferred)

 To just use the environment as it is set up, [change your shell](https://www.ebi.ac.uk/systems-srv/public-wiki/index.php/How_do_I_change_my_shell%3F) to the one below: